ncoghlan/misc/notes/python3/questions_and_answers.rst

 a reasonable choice, although context may favour Python 2".
 With the release of Python 3.4 next year, the obvious answer *should* become "Python 3.4, unless you have a compelling reason to choose Python 2 instead".
-Possible compelling reasons include "I only use the version of Python provided by my Linux distro vendor and they currently only support Python 2" (although that is also changing on the *vendor* side), "I am teaching the course to maintainers of an existing Python 2 code base" and "We have large in-house collection of existing Python 2 only support libraries we want to reuse".
+Possible compelling reasons include "I am teaching the course to maintainers of an existing Python 2 code base" and "We have a large in-house collection of existing Python 2 only support libraries we want to reuse" and "I only use the version of Python provided by my Linux distro vendor and they currently only support Python 2" (although that last is also changing on the *vendor* side - Red Hat now supports Python 3.3 through both Red Hat Software Collections and as part of OpenShift Enterprise, and Canonical have supported Python 3.2 since 12.04 LTS).

 Note the question that *isn't* on the list: "I have a large Python 2 application which is working well for me.
 Should I migrate it to Python 3?".